h2r/ein/calibration.md

 order: 2
 ---

-In your second ten minutes with Ein, we will calibrate the wrist camera on one arm.
+Next we will calibrate the robot so that it can map between image coordinates and world coordinates.
+This process takes several steps.

+### Make a magic circle
 First, print out about 10 pages of [magic paper]( https://github.com/h2r/ein/raw/master/images/calibration/magicpaper.pdf).
-Send the gripper to the home position by running `goHome.` (If you would like to change the home position, you can do so in ein/back/init.back.)
+Send the gripper to the home position by running `goHome`.
+(If you would like to change the home position, follow [these instructions](../movement/#changing-the-home-position).)
 Then drive down to close to the table height using `zDown`.
-Create the magic circle underneath the gripper as depicted here:
+Create a magic circle underneath the gripper as depicted here:

 ![Magic Circle](../assets/magic_circle.jpg)